yananYangYSU/BigTailDemo/README.md

 # HTTP interface of MLperf inference benchmark

-Based on the MLperf, we packaged the inference model into web services in addtion to the existing script operation mode in MLperf.
+Based on the [MLperf](https://github.com/mlperf/inference), we packaged the inference model into web services in addtion to the existing script operation mode in MLperf.
 And we also designed a load generator to send http requests for measurement.
 The web service is implemented using python flask+guicorn framework which can work in concurrent request scenarios.
-The load generator is implemented using java httpclient+threadpool that works in open-loop, and it has a web GUI for the realtime measurement of metrics (e.g., 99th tail-latency, QPS, RPS, etc.).
+The load generator is implemented using java httpclient+threadpool that works in [open-loop](https://ieeexplore_ieee.xilesou.top/abstract/document/7581261/) [1], and it has a web GUI for the realtime measurement of metrics (e.g., 99th tail-latency, QPS, RPS, etc.).
 Meanwhile, the load generator provides RMI interface for external call and can produce dynamically changeable request loads.

 ## Web inference
 * currently support `mobilenet-coco300-tf` and `resnet-coco1200-tf` model inference, in continuous update... (easy to scale)